robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 The Absolute Minimum A is the Real Time it takes to verify that the code is Green.

 The Absolute Minimum B is theoretically however long it takes to transport the Merge.
-This is possible when the Green assessment of the Absolute Minimum A is trustworthy.
+This is possible when the Green assessment of the Absolute Minimum A is trustworthy, and there are never conflicts to be resolved in the Merge.

 Practical Minimums can be calculated for each project how long it takes a "null" code change to propagate through the team's infrastructure.